rus-sharafiev/less-compiler/README.md

 CLI tool that uses original [Less.js](https://lesscss.org/) compiler (v4.2.0) but running inside [Deno](https://deno.com/) compiled app.
 Minimal changes were made to the compiler source code:
 - added file extensions in import (required for Deno)
-- fs, URL and path are replaced with the same ones from Deno Std.
+- fs, url and path are replaced with the same ones from Deno Std.
 Library 0.202.0

 Unlike the original `lessc`, the Node is not required.